 In addition to the information included in the Statement of Purpose and on the application form, you are encouraged to send a concise résumé which indicates your academic honors, your participation in department and university communities, your teaching or tutoring experience, and your work and volunteer experience.
 If you are currently enrolled in school, you may want to note the courses you are currently taking and plan to take in the following semester since these will not appear on your transcript.

-All supporting material must be received in our office Sunday, December 4.
+All supporting material must be received in our office, December 1.

 We admit students for the Fall semester only.